 “Is a boyfriend who’s out at school okay or not?”

 “I don’t know; you’d have to ask him about that.
 Because of his parents it’s likely that could be something that he might be concerned about.”

 “Political party?
 Gimme a break!
 First, I don’t know.
 Second, what difference does that make?”

 “Some kids are sort of over the top about politics.
 I accept your answer to mean ‘No,’ is that okay?”

-“Yes for taking it as a no.” Now Jason smirked.
+“Yes for taking it as a no. But be sure to ask him that question.”
+Now Jason smirked.